M4GNV5/PointerScript/LanguageDoc.md

 #Expressions

 ##CallExpression
+Calls a function
 ```js
 //Identifier '(' ExpressionList ')'
 printf("x = %d\n", x)
 ```

 ##ArrayExpression
+Creates an array.
+Memory will be allocated on the stack
 ```js
 //'{' ExpressionList '}'
 {'h', 'g' + 1}
 ```

 ##VarArrayExpression
+Creates a variable array.
+Memory will be allocated on the stack
 ```js
 //'[' ExpressionList ']'
 [3.14, "ahoi", 42]
 ```

 ##StringFormatExpression
+Works like sprintf.
+Memory for the result string will be allocated on the stack
 ```js
 //String '%' ExpressionList
 var name = "Hugo";